kgrid/specs/docs/activation.md

 GET /kos HTTP/1.1
 Accept: application/json
 ```
-Returns a list of knowledge object resources in a minimal representation
+Returns a list of knowledge object resources in a minimal representation.

+(Proposed) Returns a KO manifest

 ```
 HTTP/1.1 200